Make your own free website on Tripod.com

 Social games are played for one hour, usually from 7pm or 8pm depending on the draw.

-Note - that I am as keen with playing Table Tennis, which I have got back into, for the past 4 years.
+Note - that I am as keen with playing Table Tennis, which I have got back into, for the past 7 years.
 If you wish to

 get involved with playing Volleyball or Table Tennis, feel free to get in contact with me, and I'll fill you in - on how to

-play those sports here in Dunedin.
+play those sports here in Dunedin, New Zealand.

 Over the December through to January - I do try to arrange to have some dates and times available, to play Volleyball